hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/042_krishna.md

 With Buddhism we have two words in Sanskrit: one is translated religion, the other, a sect.
-It is the most curious fact that the disciples and descendants of Krishna have no name for their religion \[although\] foreigners call it Hinduism or Brâhmanism.
+It is the most curious fact that the disciples and descendants of Krishna have no name for their religion \[although\] foreigners call it Hinduism or Brāhmanism.
 There is one religion, and there are many sects.
 The moment you give it a name, individualise it and separate it from the rest, it is a sect, no more a religion.
 A sect
 \[proclaims\] its own truth and declares that there is no truth anywhere